gvwilson/thirdbit/fiction/maddy-roo/index.md

 and stuck out its manipulator.
 "Thank you."

-"Um…"
-Maddy and Gumption glanced at each other.
-Maddy reached out hesitantly and shook the bot's manipulator, grateful that it was the one with the fingers rather than the clamp.
+Maddy and Gumption glanced at each other, then Maddy reached out hesitantly and shook the bot's manipulator, grateful that it was the one with the fingers rather than the clamp.
-"You're welcome?
+"Um, you're welcome?
-But—what are you doing here?"
+But what are you doing here?"

 "This is supposed to be part of a sneak attack on Location Six Bitty One, locally referred to as 'Rusty Bridge',"